What is a SKU and How Should You Use It?

 Calculating SKU ratio

 Start by making a list of all your SKUs in a spreadsheet.
-For each SKU, note the price, how much it cost you and the gross profit.
+For each SKU, note the price, how much it costs, and the gross profit.
 (Subtract your cost from the price to determine your gross profit.)

 Calculating sales ratio

 Using the same gross profit ranges, note the number of units sold (in a given period of time).
-Then divide the number of units sold in each gross profit range by the total units sold (and multiply by 100) to get the sales ratio for each range.
+Then, divide the units sold in each gross profit range by the total units sold (and multiply by 100) to get the sales ratio for each range.

 Examining your findings